Tayrona National Natural Park: Flora and fauna

 Scholars have done an extensive classification of animal species living in the park, which include about 108 species of mammals and 300 species of birds.
 The Mantled howler, the oncilla, deer and more than 70 species of bats are among the park's typical residents.

 The park's 300 species of birds include the montane solitary eagle, the military macaw, black-backed antshrike, white-bellied antbird and the lance-tailed manakin.
 There are also approximately 31 species of reptiles, 15 species of amphibians, 202 species of sponges, 471 species of crustaceans, 96 species of annelids, 700 species of molluscs, 110 species of corals and 401 species of sea and river fish.

 There are more than 350 algae and more than 770 species of plants.

 It is one of three national parks in the Colombian Caribbean with coral reefs on its territories, the other two being Old Providence McBean Lagoon and Rosario and San Bernardo Corals.

 Archaeology

 There is archaeological evidence of ancient human settlements in the area of the park up until the 16th century.
 The place now has facilities for the eco-tourism, with paths suitable for walks.
 The Archaeologic Museum of Chairama is located in the Cañaveral Site, near the mouth of the Piedras River.
 Other places which attract visitors are Los Naranjos Path, Castilletes Beach, The Pool, the Piedras River and the San Juan Out.

 The site of El Pueblito was a popular hike has been closed since 2019 due to the wishes of the indigenous residents.

-In recent years, the Tayrona National Natural Park has also become a center for regenerative and wellness tourism in northern Colombia.
-The region surrounding the park has seen the emergence of sustainable living and working models that combine environmental conservation with digital connectivity.
-One of the most recognized initiatives in this field is Bio Coliving Tayrona, an eco-sustainable coliving and coworking project located near the park’s entrance.

-Tours and experiences

-In recent years, the Tayrona National Natural Park has also become a center for regenerative and wellness tourism in northern Colombia.
-The region surrounding the park has seen the emergence of sustainable living and working models that combine environmental conservation with digital connectivity.
-One of the most recognized initiatives in this field is Bio Coliving Tayrona, an eco-sustainable coliving and coworking project located near the park’s entrance.

-Bio Coliving Tayrona integrates solar-powered “Eco Smart Offices,” biophilic architecture, and digital technologies such as satellite internet and biometric stress monitoring to provide visitors and remote professionals with restorative experiences in nature.
-This model has been designed to reduce work-related stress while promoting biodiversity awareness, local employment, and responsible tourism.
-Its activities are aligned with the conservation goals of Tayrona and the cultural respect promoted by the Indigenous Kogui communities of the Sierra Nevada de Santa Marta.